Nature Walks on Long Island to View Fall Foliage

 Just north of Route 25 in Laurel is the 480-acre Laurel Lake Preserve, which features 14 miles of well-groomed nature trails clearly marked for your family to follow.
 The lake is also a popular spot for canoeing, kayaking, and fishing.
 Pack a lunch: There are several picnic tables and a playground to enjoy.

-Mashomack Preserve--Fire Island
+Mashomack Preserve — Shelter Island

-RELATED: Fall day trips for LI families
+RELATED: Fall Day Trips For LI families

 Trails are well-marked for grown-ups and kids alike at the colorful Quogue Wildlife Refuge.